 Every UK commercial radio station has a licence commitment in terms of the general nature of its service and what music and local content it will provide.
 This commitment is specified in the Station Format document published by the industry regulator Ofcom.

 Each station is also required to maintain a Public File that gives listeners clear information about the specific ways in which the station meets it format commitments and serves its community of listeners.

 This document is Isles FM's Public File.

 We broadcast local news bulletins during the breakfast show Duisg!
-And evening programme Drivetime, Monday to Friday and also on Saturday morning. national and international news is also included in these programmes.
+And evening programme Drivetime, Monday to Friday and also on Saturday morning. national and international news may also included in these programmes.
 Isles FM does not broadcast live on Sunday.

 Regular bulletins are

 Local news: 07:30, 08:00, 08:30, 09:00, 09:30 16:30, 17:00, 17:30

 Samples of local news items are available online by clicking here.